Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 - $\beta_1$ = Linear Regression coefficient

-The core principle of OLS is to minimize the residual sum of squares (RSS), also known as the sum of squared errors (SSE).
+The core principle of Ordinary Least of Squares (OLS) is to minimize the residual sum of squares (RSS), also known as the sum of squared errors (SSE).

 ### Calculate residuals